United Airlines Flight 663 incident

-The United Airlines Flight 663 incident was a "minor international incident" in 2010 involving a Qatari diplomat on the leg of a United Airlines flight from Ronald Reagan Washington National Airport (Washington, DC) to Denver International Airport (Denver, Colorado).
+The United Airlines Flight 663 incident was a "minor international incident" in 2010 involving a Qatari diplomat on the leg of a United Airlines flight from Ronald Reagan Washington National Airport (Washington, D.C.) to Denver International Airport (Denver, Colorado).
 The diplomat prompted a mid-air terrorism alert after smoking in the aircraft lavatory, which led the Qatari government to recall him two days later.

-United no longer uses Flight 663 as a DCA-DEN-LAS route.
-UA663 is now used on the Eugene-Denver route, flown by an Airbus A320.

-2010 incident
+Incident

-Flight 663 was a flight between Ronald Reagan National Airport in Washington, DC and Denver International Airport, continuing on to Las Vegas International Airport using an aircraft different from the one that operated the Washington–Denver sector.
-On 7 April 2010, a disturbance involving a passenger happened en route from Washington, DC to Denver.
+Flight 663 was a flight between Ronald Reagan Washington National Airport in Washington, D.C. and Denver International Airport, continuing on to Las Vegas International Airport using an aircraft different from the one that operated the Washington–Denver sector.
+On 7 April 2010, a disturbance involving a passenger happened en route from Washington, D.C. to Denver.

 Officials identified the passenger as Mohammed al-Madadi, a diplomat from the Embassy of Qatar in Washington, D.C.
 Officials took al-Madadi into custody, and the plane landed safely in Denver.

 The North American Aerospace Defense Command scrambled two F-16 fighters to intercept and escort the aircraft into Denver.
 Officials said the incident was a misunderstanding after al-Madadi attempted to smoke a pipe in the lavatory, then made "an unfortunate remark" after being confronted by two members of the Federal Air Marshal Service.
 Law enforcement officials said al-Madadi mentioned "lighting his shoes", taken as a reference to shoe bomber Richard Reid.

 Qatari Ambassador to the United States Ali Bin Fahad Al-Hajri issued a statement on the Embassy website: